olivettigroup/article-downloader/README.md

 [![Circle CI](https://circleci.com/gh/olivettigroup/article-downloader.svg?style=svg&circle-token=c5aed981b2738abfba780c85e74c89a11c8debe6)](https://circleci.com/gh/olivettigroup/article-downloader) [![Documentation Status](https://readthedocs.org/projects/article-downloader/badge/?version=latest)](https://readthedocs.org/projects/article-downloader/?badge=latest) [![DOI](https://zenodo.org/badge/19479/eddotman/article-downloader.svg)](https://zenodo.org/badge/latestdoi/19479/eddotman/article-downloader)

-Uses publisher APIs to programmatically retrieve large amounts of scientific journal articles for text mining.
+Uses publisher-approved APIs to programmatically retrieve large amounts of scientific journal articles for text mining.
-Primarily built for Elsevier's text mining API; support for other APIs is gradually being added.
+Exposes a top-level `ArticleDownloader` class which provides methods for retrieving lists of DOIs (== unique article IDs) from text search queries, downloading HTML and PDF articles given DOIs, and programmatically sweeping through search parameters for large scale downloading.

+**Important Note**: This package is only intended to be used for publisher-approved text-mining activities!
+The code in this repository only provides an interface to existing publisher APIs and web routes; *you need your own set of API keys / permissions to download articles from any source that isn't open-access*.

+## Full API Documentation
+You can read the documentation for this repository [here](http://article-downloader.readthedocs.io/en/latest/articledownloader.articledownloader.html).

 ## Installation
 Use `pip install articledownloader`.
+If you don't have `pip` installed, you could also download the ZIP containing all the files in this repo and manually import the `ArticleDownloader` class into your own Python code.

 ## Usage
 Use the `ArticleDownloader` class to download articles.
 You'll need an API key, and please respect each publisher's terms of use.